jkitsao/devhook-engineering-blog/_posts/real-time-mpesa-webhooks-devhooks-sync.md

 I've been wrestling with M-Pesa STK Push webhooks for a while now.
 The usual pattern is frustrating: webhook hits your backend, frontend polls repeatedly, users wait and refresh pages.
 After dealing with this pain enough times, I built something better.

-**Devhooks Sync** ingests webhooks on your behalf and converts each payload into a live event stream your frontend can subscribe to.
+**[Devhooks](https://www.devhooks.live/ingest/about)** ingests webhooks on your behalf and converts each payload into a live event stream your frontend can subscribe to.
 No more polling loops or refresh buttons.
 Payment confirmations happen in real-time.

 If you want to understand the technical implementation details, I documented the [DIY approach using Cloudflare Durable Objects here](https://blog.devhooks.live/posts/mpesa-cloudflare-durable-reactive-stk).
 But I got tired of rebuilding this infrastructure for every project, so I packaged it into something reusable.